locationtech/geotrellis/docs/guide/spark.rst

 On Distributed Computation
 ==========================

-    NOTE: Distributed computing is difficult to get right.
-Luckily, we are able to lean on the ``RDD`` abstraction provided by Apache Spark to simplify matters somewhat.
+.. note:: Distributed computing is difficult to get right.
+Luckily, we
+          are able to lean on the ``RDD`` abstraction provided by Apache Spark to simplify matters somewhat.
 Still, the conceptual difficulties in ``geotrellis.spark`` are arguably as great as can be found in any part of the GeoTrellis library.
 As such, the discussion in this portion of the documentation assumes a passing familiarity with the key concepts of ``geotrellis.raster``.
-If this is a difficulty, please refer to the `documentation for
+If this is a difficulty, please refer to the documentation for `the geotrellis.raster package <./core-concepts.html#raster-data>`__.
-    ``geotrellis.raster`` <./core-concepts.html#raster-data>`__.

 Consider the (relatively) simple case of carrying out local addition on two raster tiles.
 In the abstract, this merely involves adding together